Meals on Wheels

 What kinds of meals are available?

 A wide variety of balanced meals are delivered at noontime Monday through Friday.
-Sack lunches containing a sandwich, fruit, and milk can be provided for an evening meal.
 Hot or frozen meals are available for seniors who need food on weekends and holidays.
-All Meals-On-Wheels are salt restricted and contain the vitamins and nutrients a senior needs.
-A doctor's diet prescription is necessary for the following diets:
+All Meals on Wheels are salt restricted and contain the vitamins and nutrients a senior needs.
+A doctor’s diet prescription is necessary for the following diets:

 Who delivers the meals?